jeff4/bionotes.github.io/_comp/vim.md

 * No need to rerun :PlugInstall, uninstall, etc, it will all be turned off.
 * Also, looks like there is a TypeScript LSP that automatically pops up when I open `*.js` files.
 But *not* any default JS Lsp's.
 * Ok got all machines working.
 Can easily toggle on/off lsp functionality by commenting on/off 2 plugins in `.vimrc`.

+***

+## 8/31/2024
+* Let's try to install neovim so i can take advantage of code completion etc for TypeScript, Vue, and React projects.